Bulls vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Bulls Insights & Trends

-- Chicago has gone 6-4 over its last 10 contests, with a 6-4 record against the spread in that span.
+- Chicago has gone 7-3 in its past 10 games, with a 7-3 record against the spread in that span.

-- Five of the Bulls' past 10 contests have gone over the total.
+- In their past 10 contests, the Bulls have hit the over five times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.